 The Government reacted by implementing water restrictions which are partly still in place and by providing a total of $4.5 billion in drought assistance.
 In the long run, droughts will not only affect the environment, but will also become a huge economic factor for domestic industry.

 This makes it even more important for us to manage drinking water in a sustainable and responsible way.
-There are several things that we can do, not only at home, but also at work, to make sure we are all doing our bit for humankind.
+There are several water saving tips, not only at home, but also at work, to make sure we are all doing our bit for humankind.

 Maybe your company is already efficient at saving water (kudos to you!), but the only way to find out is to check it out!
 Contact your water supplier to assess the water that is being used.
-They can even provide some suggestions as to how you can save water depending on your city and according to your business size and resources.
+They can even provide some water saving tips that are specific to your city and tailored to your business size and resources.

 A great way to control the water that comes from your taps at work is to install tap aerators.
 This attachment is an affordable way to reduce water consumption, as it slows and regulates the stream that comes out of the tap (and it can help your company save money, too).